Pilouche/blablacar-technical-test/README.md

 ## Discussion on parallel execution
 After understanding that the mowers could be ran simultaneously, a new approach had to be taken in order to tackle this problem.
 Thus, the first thing to do was to find which object(s) needed to be synchronized between all the running threads.
-The mowers can be run in their own thread, using a ```parallelStream()``` on the mowers list, without conccurent modification issue as their state is not changed by another thread inside the algorithm.
+The mowers can be run in their own thread, using a ```parallelStream()``` on the mowers list, without concurent modification issue as their state is not changed by another thread inside the algorithm.
 This has been added to the new moving algorithm.
 On the contrary, the map handling the current positions, ```currentPositions```, needs to be accessed and potentially modifed by all the mowers threads.
 A concurrent access mechanism on this object is then required in order to keep consistency across those threads.

 First thought was using the **Lombok** built-in annotation ```@Synchronized```, as shown in this code snippet :